leia-sing/Sabre-Internship-Project-Analyzing-Rate-Competitiveness/README.md

-# Sabre Rate Competitiveness Project: Harnessing Sabre's Loding Data to Enable Informed Decision-making
+# Analyzing Rate Competitiveness Project: Harnessing Loding Data to Enable Informed Decision-making

 **Hi there!
 Here is my project contribution in a nutshell:**